EmilAliyev/ECS150-P4/REPORT.md

     	Rootentry entries [ROOT_ENTRIES];
 	} __attribute__((packed)) Rootdirectory;

 ##Phase 2

 ##Phase 3

 ####File Information Structs
-We have a file array, containing all open files.
+We implemented the file descriptor table as a global array, containing all open files.
 Each open file is represented by a file info struct.
 Each file info struct contains the following fields:

 	open: an integer value that indicates if the file has been closed